bchao1/fast-poisson-image-editing/README.md

 - `data_dir`: Folder that contains the input image files.
 The folder should contain image files named `mask`, `target`, and `source`.
 The file extension of the files can be arbitrary, as long as the files are valid image files.
 - `grayscale`: Whether to perform blending on the grayscale images.
 - `solver`: Linear solver to use when solving the poisson blending problem.
-The solver should be functions in the `scipy.sparse.linalg` library.
+The value of `solver` should either be function names in the `scipy.sparse.linalg` library, or `"multigrid"`.
 Default is `spsolve`.
 - `gradient_mixing_mode`: Method to mix source and target image gradients. `max` implements *3.
 Seamless cloning - Mixing gradients* section in the paper, while `alpha` + `gradient_mixing_alpha == 1.0` implements *3.
 Seamless cloning - Importing gradients* section.
 - `gradient_mixing_alpha`: Alpha to blend source and target image gradients.
 Has an effect only when `gradient_mixing_mode == "alpha"`.